goodcodedev/wp-vagrant/README.md

 Simple box that sets up LAMP with xdebug.

 ## Install on vagrant box
+* Go to `cd vagrant`
+* Run `vagrant up`
-Go to `cd vagrant`, run `vagrant up`, then `vagrant ssh` into machine and run `source /vagrant/install.sh`.
+* Then `vagrant ssh` into machine
+* And run `source /vagrant/install.sh`.
 You'll be asked to set up mysql password during install.
-Currently the script assumes no mysql password.
+Currently the script assumes no mysql password, press enter for this.
+* Then `exit` out, and `vagrant ssh` in again for group permissions to register
+* Run `source /vagrant/install-wp.sh`

 ## Vs-code
 Tested with `PHP IntelliSense` and `PHP debug` plugin by Felix Becker.